JanBessai/ecoop2021artifacts/README.md

 ### Types and Programming Languages (TAPL)

-This Java exmaple implements parts of the [Types and Programming Languages (TAPL) textbook by Pierce](https://www.cis.upenn.edu/~bcpierce/tapl).
+This Java example implements parts of the [Types and Programming Languages (TAPL) textbook by Pierce](https://www.cis.upenn.edu/~bcpierce/tapl).

 Our solution implements typed and untyped compiler modules for natural numbers,